 Latest headlines on WAVY.com:

-- Package thief caught on camera in Norfolk
+- 12-year-old shot on Lafayette Boulevard in Norfolk